-'''

 typedef struct {

-struct termio attr;

-/ pointer to termio attribute struct /

-/ transmission data rate /

-int

-baud;

-/ 212A modem: low=300, high=1200 /

-int

-speed:

-char

-line:

-/ device name for out-going line /

-char

-telno:

-/ pointer to tel-no digits string /

-int

-modem;

-/ specify modem control for direct lines /

-char

-device:

-/ unused /

-int

-dev_len;

-/ unused /
+struct termio attr; / pointer to termio attribute struct / int baud; / transmission data rate / int speed; / 212A modem: low=300, high=1200 / char Îine; / device name for out-going line / char telno; / pointer to tel-no digits string / int modem; / specify modem control for direct lines / char device; /Will hold the name of the device used to make a connection / int dev_len; / The length of the device used to make connection /

 } CALL;

-'''

 The CALL element speed is intended only for use with an outgoing dialed call, in which case its value should be either 300 or 1200 to identify the 113A modem, or the high- or low-speed setting on the 212A modem.
 Note that the 113A modem or the low-speed setting of the 212A modem will transmit at any rate between 0 and 300 bits per second.
 However, the high-speed setting of the 212A modem transmits and receives at 1200 bits per second only.
 The CALL element baud is for the desired transmission baud rate.
 For example, one might set baud to 110 and speed to 300 (or 1200).
-However, if speed is set to 1200, baud must be set to high (1200).
+However, if speed set to 1200 baud must be set to high (1200).

 If the desired terminal line is a direct line, a string pointer to its devicename should be placed in the line element in the CALL structure.
 Legal values for such terminal device names are kept in the Devices file.
-In this case, the value of the baud element should be set to -1.
-This will cause dial to determine the correct value from the Devices file.
+In this case, the value of the baud element need not be specified as it will be determined from the Devices file.
 The telno element is for a pointer to a character string representing the telephone number to be dialed.
-Such numbers may consist only of these characters:
+The termination symbol will be supplied by the dial function and should not be included in the telno string passed to dial in the CALL structure.